beetbox/beets/docs/plugins/play.rst

 - **raw**: Instead of creating a temporary m3u playlist and then opening it, simply call the command with the paths returned by the query as arguments.
   Default: ``no``.
+- **warning_treshold**: Set the minimum number of files to play which will trigger a warning to be emitted.
+If set to ``no``, warning are never issued.
+  Default: 100.

 Optional Arguments
 ------------------